 In short, prayer accomplishes God’s work.

-A verse that impressed me as a young follower of Jesus is Mark 1:35:
+A verse that impressed me many years ago is Mark 1:35:

 Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed.